-- Sixty-four percent of sellers found their agent through a referral from a friend, neighbor, or relative or used an agent they had worked with before to buy or sell a home. - Seventy-four percent of recent sellers contacted only one agent before finding the right agent they worked with to sell their home. - Ninety percent of sellers listed their homes on the Multiple Listing Service (MLS), which is the number one source for sellers to list their home. - Seventy-six percent of sellers reported that they provided the agent's compensation. - The typical seller has recommended their agent twice since selling their home.
-Thirty-three percent of sellers recommended their agent three or more times since selling their home. - Eighty-five percent said that they would definitely (67 percent) or probably (18 percent) recommend their agent for future services.
+Sixty-six percent of sellers found their agent through a referral from a friend, neighbor, or relative or used an agent they had worked with before to buy or sell a home.

+- Seventy-five percent of recent sellers contacted only one agent before finding the right agent they worked with to sell their home. - Eighty-nine percent of sellers listed their homes on the Multiple Listing Service (MLS), which is the number one source for sellers to list their home. - Seventy-five percent of sellers reported that they provided the agent's compensation. - The typical seller has recommended their agent once since selling their home.
+Thirty-six percent of sellers recommended their agent three or more times since selling their home. - Seventy percent said that they would definitely (48 percent) or probably (22 percent) recommend their agent for future services.